 If your cheeks touch your lenses when you smile, that’s not the best fitting pair for you!

 This is especially important with oversized eyewear, as the weight of the frames can place even greater unwanted pressure on your nose bridge and temples, causing red marks and slippage.

-Wearing oversized eyewear that is too big can create a bug-eyed look.
-Sunglasses styles leave a little more room for dramatically larger frames, but if they are significantly wider than your face, it can make your head look smaller.
 You should aim for your eyes to be positioned at the horizontal center and vertical top third of your lens to avoid looking cross-eyed.